3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/docs/usage.md

 ##### 🔹Confirm when exiting from the close button on the title bar

 A confirmation dialog is displayed when the close button on the upper right of the title bar is pressed.

+##### 🔹Check when removing pinning from the context menu

+Confirm when unpinning from context menu when unpinning from the context menu.

 #### 💠Context menu